-What Can a Handyman Do in Cameron, Missouri?
+What Can a Handyman Do Without a License in Cameron, Missouri?

 Missouri does not have a single statewide “general contractor license” for handymen; contractor licensing is primarily handled at the city/county level through building departments and local trade licensing.
 In Cameron (Clinton County), you typically need a City of Cameron business license to operate, and you must still pull building permits for regulated work even if you’re just a handyman.
 Specialized work (especially electrical, plumbing, HVAC/refrigeration, and gas) is commonly restricted to locally licensed trades and permitted/inspected work.